-I am not a professional photographer nor I have ever considered photography to be a hobby, it has been an interesting passion.
+I am not a professional photographer but I have ever considered photography to be just an hobby, it has been an interesting passion.

 I was born in Rome, Italy in 1941.
 My interest for the sea and the underwater world started very early, I was probably 10 years old when my mother bought me my first snorkeling mask.
-After years of free diving, in 1960 I began my long love affair with scuba, and few years later I purchased my first underwater housing for my Rolleiflex, a Rolleimarin.
+After years of spearfishing, in 1960 I began my long love affair with scuba diving, and few years later I purchased my first underwater housing for my Rolleiflex, a Rolleimarin.

 In 1967 with a group of Roman divers, I traveled to Sudan, on the east coast of Africa, for a diving hunt safari in the Red Sea; it was the first time I saw large sharks and flying manta rays, it was a breathtaking experience.
 During one of these dives I witnessed what can be only described as Once-In-A-Lifetime Experience, I was in the right place at the right time.